 We allow our Judges to write reviews of all submissions, should they choose to do so, to promote all of our film submissions.
 I you choose to opt out of this free publicity, please contact us at firstname.lastname@example.org.

-We present various awards yearly some specifically for feature films, dome for short films and genre-specific awards that cross features and shorts.
+We present various awards yearly; some specifically for feature films, some for short films, and genre-specific awards that cross features and shorts.
 Prizes vary from year to year depending on sponsorship.
-All nominations and awards are posted to IMDb, generally with in 2 weeks of being announced.
+All nominations and awards are posted to IMDb, generally within 2 weeks of being announced.

-We also have a screenplay competition which includes the top 3 winners a free posting on http://www.InkTip,com
+We also have a screenplay competition which includes for the top 3 winners, a free posting on http://www.InkTip.com

 Please Note: FANtastic Horror Film Festival does not waive entry fees.
 FHFF believes waiving entry fees hurts the integrity of the competition.
 The same rules and entry fees should apply to all applicants so no one film is favored over another.
 In a similar respect, FHFF does not invite films to be in competition, only films submitted will be considered for competition.
 We understand the financial constraint of film making and costs of submitting to Festivals and we still hope you can find it in your budget to submit your film.